 An introduction to house design.
 Draftingroom work consisting of plan and model studies of house and site.
-Lectures, discussions, required reading.
+Lectures, discussions, local field trips, required reading.

-300. SPECIAL PROBLEMS.
+300. Special Problems.
 Fall and spring.
 Credit and hours to be arranged.
-Department staff.
+Department

 For students recommended by counselors and approved by the head of the department and the instructor in charge for independent, advanced work on a problem not dealt with by other courses in the department, or for special arrangement of course work necessitated because of previous training.
-Students must prepare two copies of a description of the problem they wish to undertake.
-One, signed by the instructor directing it and the head of the department, must be filed with preregistration materials.
-The second copy is left with the instructor.
-Obtain form to be used in Room 135.
+The signatures of the professor concerned and of the head of the department are required at preregistration.